escamil - Hugo deployed website

 4 garlic cloves, peeled and chopped

-.5tsp black pepper (preferrably freshly ground)
+1/2 tsp black pepper (preferrably freshly ground)

-Salt
+Kosher Salt

 For the Batter:

-10oz (1.25 cup) rich-tasting pork lard, slightly softened – not runny
+10oz (1 1/4 cup) rich-tasting pork lard, slightly softened – not runny

-1.25tsp baking powder
+1 1/2 tsp baking powder

 2lb (4 cups) fresh coarse-ground corn masa for tamales

-or: 3.5 cups dried masa & 2.25 cups hot water
+or: 3 1/2 cups dried masa & 2 1/4 cups hot water

 Prepare the Filling

-With an electric mixer on medium-high speed, beat lard with 2tsp salt and baking powder until light in texture (about 1 minute).
+With an electric mixer on medium-high speed, beat lard with 2 tsp salt and baking powder until light in texture (about 1 minute).
 Continue beating as you add the masa in three additions.
-Reduce speed to medium-low and add 1 cup of the broth.
+Reduce speed to medium-low and add 1 cup of broth.
 Continue beating for another minute until a half-teaspoon dollop of batter floats in a cold cup of water.
 Beat in enough additional broth to give mixture consistency of soft (not runny) cake batter; it should hold its shape in a spoon.
 Taste the batter and season with additional salt if necessary.
 For lightest texture, refrigerate for ~1 hour, then rebeat, adding enough broth to bring it back to its consistency.

 Setting up Steamer

 Steaming tamales can be done in batches, but if stacked more than two high, they will steam unevenly.
 Pour an inch of water into bottom of a steamer and boil.
 It’s best to line the upper part of the steamer with leftover scraps of husks to protect from direct steam and add flavor.
 Make sure to leave tiny space between husks to allow for condensation runoff.
+It’s also best to line the top of the steamer with husks to protect from direct contact with steam and add flavor.

 Forming the Tamales